open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/cookbook.md

 $ opentelemetry-instrument --traces_exporter console python app.py
 ```

-This is supported for the following framework instrumentations:
+These configuration options are supported by the following HTTP instrumentations:

 - Django
 - Falcon